ShaunCurtis/Blazr.BaseData/readme.md

 # Organizing Your Data Pipeline in Blazor

-AKA - Get your data out your Components.
+A.K.A. - Get your data out your components.

+This article describes how to build a structured data pipeline for a Blazor database applicatuon.

 The fundimental root cause of many developer's problems in Blazor is data pipeline design.
 Specifically, retrieving, managing and interacting with data in the UI.